Household Hazardous Waste

 Please pre-register for this event by call 475-0385.

-The Town of New Scotland Highway Department holds an annual Household Hazardous Day generally in May.
+The Town of New Scotland Highway Department holds an annual Household Hazardous Day.
 This event is open to Town Residents and you must pre-register.
 Acceptable wastes include pesticides, paints and stains, drain cleaners, pool chemicals, automotive fluids and batteries, gasoline and kerosene.
 Empty aerosols and dried latex paint can be disposed of in your regular trash.

 HOUSEHOLD HAZARDOUS WASTE COLLECTION DAY